 PROPERTY NAME NUMBER OF PROJECT-BASED VOUCHERS PLANNED STATUS AT END OF PLAN YEAR RAD?
-DESCRIPTION OF PROJECT Country Hills 37 Leased/Issued No Family project consisting of 152 units (40 studio, 64 1-bedroom, and 48 2-bedroom).
+DESCRIPTION OF PROJECT and 48 2-bedroom).
 PBV units (8 studio, 16 1-bedroom, and 13 2- Bedroom) are for families.
 Crescent Terrace 20 Leased/Issued No Senior project consisting of 48 1- bedroom units.
 PBV units are for persons aged 62 years and over.
 Crest Avenue Apartments 4 Leased/Issued Yes RAD conversion of former Mod Rehab project with four 2- bedroom units.
 Crossings on Monterey 20 Leased/Issued No Family, new construction project, consisting of 39 units (6, 1- bedroom, 18, 2-bedroom and 15, 3-bedroom).
 PBV units are for chronically homeless families.
 Curtner SRO's 6 Leased/Issued No Senior project consisting of 6 SRO units.
 PBV units are for persons aged 62 years and over.
 Cypress Gardens Senior Apartments 124 Leased/Issued No Senior project consisting of 124 units (111 1-bedroom and 13 2- bedroom).
 PBV units are for persons aged 55 years and over.
 Dent Avenue Apartments 4 Leased/Issued No Family project consisting of 24 units (6 studio, 12 1-bedroom, and 5 2-bedroom).
 PBV units (2 SRO and 2 2-bedroom) are for families.
 Donner Lofts - CHDR 20 Leased/Issued No Family project consisting of 101 units (92 studio and 9 1- bedroom).
 PBV units are for chronically homeless families.
 Eagle Park 16 Leased/Issued No 14 Studio and 2 1-bedroom units.
 PBVs are for the chronically homeless and those with special needs.
 Edwina Benner Plaza 23 Leased/Issued No Family new construction project consisting of 66 total units.
 23 PBVs for families and those with special needs.
 Eklund Gardens I Apartments 10 Leased/Issued No Family project consisting of 10 2- bedroom units.
 PBV units are for families.
 Eklund Gardens II Apartments 6 Leased/Issued No Family project consisting of 6 3- bedroom units.
 PBV units are for families.
+Emerson North 1 Leased/Issued No Family project consisting of 6 studio units.
+PBV unit is for families.